 Site reliability engineers (SRE) are responsible for the well being of their environments.
 They focus on understanding the tools and the capabilities they have at their disposal.
 They need to confirm what they are running is being utilized to the full extent of its capabilities.
 "You build it.
 You run it.
 You own it."

 The practice of managing open source libraries and frameworks was at a very low maturity and adoption stage within the organization when Koehler and Farshchi arrived in 2018.
 The prior team had been doing due diligence just around solving the challenges of library maintenance.
 With the new culture, they needed to work on a more complete and holistic approach in their thinking.
-The Nexus Platform, including Nexus Lifecycle and Nexus Repository, was a part of that solution set.
-According to Koehler, “Using the Nexus Platform now is not optional.
+The Sonatype Platform, including Sonatype Lifecycle and Sonatype Nexus Repository, was a part of that solution set.
+According to Koehler, “Using the Sonatype Platform now is not optional.
 It’s a part of the solution set stack.
 It is part of the overall CI/CD thinking and pipeline.”

 “As we move into our cloud environments, we’re enforcing the discipline of making sure that, if we want to know what production looks like, we should be able to look at our repository and know - from an infrastructure stack, from a library stack, from an application stack - exactly what is being deployed in production at any given time.”

 Equifax is pushing for a seven year transformation within a three year time frame.
-The change from a “database perspective” to Google Cloud as their primary cloud provider for data made it possible to transform the company from the infrastructure on up.
-The Nexus Platform helps Equifax provide a meaningful, competitive advantage as the cultural transition continues.
+The change from a “database perspective” to a major cloud provider for data made it possible to transform the company from the infrastructure on up.
+The Sonatype Platform helps Equifax provide a meaningful, competitive advantage as the cultural transition continues.